abatar1/SimpleFluentTester/README.md

 ```

 If your project contains multiple test suites simultaneously, and you wish to debug only one of them,
-you don't need to comment out the code; simply follow these steps:
+you don't need to comment on the code; simply follow these steps:
 ```csharp
 TestSuite.Sequential.Ignore // <- add Ignore here and this test run will be fully ignored.
     .UseOperation(Adder)